 Scientific names are not necessarily fixed and may change if new information and discoveries about species comes to light.
 Indeed, it is a founding principle of the ICZN that previous editions of the code are surpassed when a new edition is published.
 For example it was believed that there was a single species of skate present in British waters, the common skate (Dipturus batis).
 However, in 2009 new evidence emerged and it was established that this single species was in fact not one but two separate species – flapper skate (Dipturus flossada) and the blue skate (Dipturus intermedia), meaning the previously correct scientific name Dipturus batis was discarded.
 Similarly, lugworm were once thought to be a single species Arenicola marina.
 However, anglers put forward evidence that blow lugworm and black lugworm were two separate species and in 1993 the scientific community finally came round to agreeing and retained the Arenicola marina for blow lugworm and gave black lugworm the scientific name of Arenicola defodiens.
-Other fish have also had their scientific names changed.
-Haddock, for example were in 1758 placed in the same gadus genus as cod, giving them the name Gadus aeglefinus.
-However, this was changed to the Melanogrammus genus in 1842, giving haddock the scientific name of Melanogrammus aeglefinus which they retain to this day.
-Due to the importance of maintaining the consistency and stability of the scientific names system scientific consensus is needed to change a name, and it is only the first part of the name which is changed with the second always maintained in its original form.
 Of course this means that old books and non-updated websites will still have the old names of species listed, which can cause confusion.